 For example, you may feel like you are constantly moving to the right, but you're not.
 Therefore, the cerebellum has to downplay how much it uses the input coming from the vestibular system.
 This overstimulation changes the way your brain works, and can cause chronic neck tightness, dizziness, balance issues, improper coordination, headaches, nausea, etc. If the cerebellum didn't make those adaptations, it would take years to recover, if ever.
 So the quicker you get dizziness/vertigo treated, the less adaptation takes place in the cerebellum.
 Therefore, the easier dizziness/vertigo is to correct.
 However, even if you've had vertigo for years, Dr. Harcourt knows how to correct the brain adaptation as well as the vertigo.

 When Dr. Harcourt does your initial examination, he will perform several vestibular and neurological tests to pinpoint what is causing the breakdown that allows your dizziness to occur.
 Additional testing such as balance and postural analysis, peripheral vision awareness testing and/or vestibular testing may be performed as well.
 Based on all of this data, Dr. Harcourt puts together a customized treatment plan.
 He will present a Report of Findings, which explains what he found at your exam, your treatment options, and estimated length of care.
 Treatments can include repositioning maneuvers, brain rehabilitation, customized vestibular rehabilitation, eye movement therapy, neuromuscular rehabilitation, non-invasive peripheral nerve stimulation, high-frequency vibratory therapy, and/or various manual therapies.
 He will also teach you customized at-home neurological therapies that you can do at your leisure.
 Many times he will even teach a spouse or close friend/family member a few simple positioning maneuvers you can have handy in case you have a flare-up during non-office hours or travel.
-Dr. Harcourt has created an extremely successful dizziness program.
-The results are amazing and patients are usually shocked at the progress they see within just 2-3 visits.
+Dr. Harcourt is extremely caring and thorough and our goal is to get you back to feeling normally as quickly as possible.